The Hope Found in the Story of an Unfaithful Disciple

 Jesus told Peter, “Then tend my sheep.”

 The hope we find in Peter’s story is the hope of mercy, forgiveness, and second chances.
-Jesus did not give up on Peter simply because he failed the test.
+Jesus did’t give up on Peter simply because he failed the test.
 The same mercy Jesus showed Peter is available to us.
 Just as Jesus forgave Peter, he will forgive us when we fall; and Jesus will meet with us one-on-one, just as intimately and personally as he met with Peter.
 What a marvelous hope!

 Hope for a Future

-Peter was a different man.
+After that, Peter was a different man.
 He had gained a new humility and learned not to rely on his own strength.
 Never again did Peter deny Jesus.
 Instead, when Peter raised his voice, thousands came to believe (Acts 2:14-47).
 Peter was tending to the sheep.
 For the rest of his life, Peter taught, cared for, and led Jesus’ sheep.
 In the end, Peter did die for Jesus, just as he said he would.
 There is no biblical record of Peter’s death, but early Christian writers reported that Peter was executed by Nero (See Foxe’s Book of Martyrs, John Foxe, p.5.
 Affiliate Link).

 In spite of Peter’s past failure, there was a place for Peter to do great things for the kingdom.
 When Peter repented, Jesus was quick to give him an assignment.
 We too can have hope for a future.
 Like Peter, our story isn’t over when we stumble and fall.
+Second chances.
 If we repent and return to Jesus as Peter did, he will restore us and use us to do great things for his kingdom.

 Want more Easter hope?
 Read more posts in our Easter series: